junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Airport Security Enhancement Act of 2014”.
+This Act may be cited as the “Gerardo Hernandez Airport Security Act of 2014”.

 ## § 2.
 Definitions